FuelLabs/sway-standards/standards/src_6/README.md

 # Abstract

-The following standard allows for the implementation of a standard API for token vaults such as yield bearing token vaults.
+The following standard allows for the implementation of a standard API for token vaults such as yield-bearing token vaults or asset wrappers.
 This standard is an optional add-on to the SRC-20 standard.

 # Motivation